uruba/FinanCalc/readme.md

 * **getPayoutRatio()** – gets the payout ratio (also referred to as "dividend payout ratio")
 * **getDividendRatio()** – gets the dividend ratio (the payout ratio to the power of -1)
 * **getRetentionRatio()** – gets the retention ("plowback") ratio
+* **getResultAsArray(array $propResultArray = null)** – gets the array of the pertinent property values which you can specify (e.g., if you want only a specified subset thereof) via the optional argument
+* **getSerializedResult(SerializerInterface $serializer)** – gets the serialized result, according to the passed SerializerInterface object

 #### StockInvestmentRatiosCalculatorFactory (*StockInvestmentRatiosCalculator's factory object*)
 namespace `FinanCalc\Calculators\Factories`